Academy of Management Learning & Education

 Research and Reviews Submissions Should

-- Consider prior literature as well as relevant theoretical perspectives
+- Have practical as well as theoretical implications

 - Broadly advance the state of scholarship in the area of the target paper, as opposed to being primarily critiques of the reasoning or methodology of the target paper (authors of the target paper are not generally permitted to respond to a Dialogue, unless the Editor and relevant Associate Editors deem that such a response could add significant value)